First Aid & Attending to a Stab Wound.

 Attending to the Stab Wound

-1. Put on disposable gloves if you have them
+1. Wear disposable gloves if you have them

 Alternatively, you can also put some plastic bags over your hands.
 Though this step is not required in order to tend to the stab wound, it is important in order to reduce the risk of infection to yourself or the victim.